About UW NetID Weblogin

 - The "weblogin" service says "Login failed" when the UW NetID and password did not match as entered.
 Make sure you enter your UW NetID using all lowercase characters, and do not enter your full UW email address.
 Your UW NetID is the part of your UW email address to the left of the @ symbol (e.g. "myuwnetid" is the UW NetID in the email address firstname.lastname@example.org).
 Also, make sure your Caps Lock key is off and your Num Lock key is on.

 - "My roommate is logged in automatically!!"

 - If you try to log in to MyUW or some other personalized UW website and your roommate or someone with whom you share a computer is logged in automatically, he or she may not have remembered to log out or may not know how to log out completely.
 Please log out for them and then try to log in again.
 If that doesn't help, check your computer for software that is known to interfere with the logout process.
-A list of applications that are known to prevent logout and to keep people logged in is included in the logout problems section below.
 Contact us for assistance.

 - Non-Supported Web Browsers

 - The "weblogin" service is known to work with recent versions of all major browsers.
 Other Web browsers may not be compatible.

 - The "weblogin" service cannot simultaneously help you log in and upload a file at the same time.
 It is a limitation that must be worked around by logging in to the website before trying to upload any files.

 - The "weblogin" service is sensitive to shortened domain names.
 When you open a website that uses the "weblogin" service, make sure to specify a full unabbreviated domain name.
 For example, use depts.washington.edu rather than shortening it to depts.